Windows 365 vs. AVD: What’s best for your business?

 Licensing for Windows 365 vs. Azure Virtual Desktop

 Unlike the consumption-based pricing of AVD, Windows 365 is offered as a per-user license, and the cost elements include compute capacity and software license.
-Microsoft offers up to 12 cloud PC sizes for customers to choose; otherwise, there are no other additional purchases necessary, like storage, to pay for.
+Microsoft offers up to 12 cloud PC sizes for customers to choose; otherwise, there are no additional purchases necessary, like storage, to pay for.
 Multiple users of a single Cloud PC are not supported or permitted at this time, but a user may have multiple Cloud PCs assigned to them if needed.
 There are currently two versions of Windows 365:

 • Windows 365 Business (with or without Windows Hybrid Benefit)